 Sickle cell disease is not limited to geography and is evenly spread among the different races.
 It is common among people with African origins and Mediterranean countries such as Turkey, Greece, and Italy.
 Other countries that seem to have hereditary traits of the disease include the Arabian Peninsula, India, Spain, and other parts of the Caribbean.
 In the United States, Sickle Cell Disease is one of the common inherited blood disorders, and it affects about 100,000 Americans.

-According to the US Department of Health and Human Services and Genetics Home Reference, sickle cell anemia can be inherited in an autosomal recessive pattern.
+According to the US Department of Health and Human Services and Genetics Home Reference, patients inherit sickle cell anemia in an autosomal recessive pattern.
 That is, both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition both have a copy of the mutated gene, but they typically do not show signs and symptoms of the disease.

 Regarding sickle cell anemia, a person who carries one copy of the mutated gene is a carrier for the condition or sickle cell trait.
 With two people who are carriers of an autosomal recessive disorder, there is a 25% chance the offspring will have the condition, a 50% chance of being a carrier, and a 25% chance of not having the condition of being a carrier.

-An early research study termed “Iron refractory iron deficiency anemia” states that, for people with sickle cell disease, at least one of the beta-globin subunits in hemoglobin is replaced with hemoglobin S. In sickle cell anemia which is also called homozygous sickle cell disease, the most common form of sickle cell disease, hemoglobin S replaces both beta-globin subunits in hemoglobin.
-In other types of sickle cell disease, just one beta-globin subunit in hemoglobin is replaced with hemoglobin S.
+An early research study termed “Iron refractory iron deficiency anemia” states that, for people with sickle cell disease, hemoglobin S replaces at least one of the beta-globin subunits in hemoglobin.
+In sickle cell anemia, also called homozygous sickle cell disease, the most common form of sickle cell disease, hemoglobin S replaces both beta-globin subunits in hemoglobin.
+In other types of sickle cell disease, hemoglobin S replaces just one beta-globin subunit in hemoglobin.

 Abnormal versions of beta-globin can distort red blood cells into a sickle shape.
 The sickle-shaped red blood cells die prematurely, which can lead to anemia.
 Sometimes the inflexible, sickle-shaped cells get stuck in small blood vessels and can cause serious medical complications.

 Researchers are continuing to look for new and better treatments.
 In 2019, researchers discovered a therapeutic compound that can block a chemical pathway in the body and the result is an increase in the production of red blood cells.
-Drugs that block this pathway are already approved by the FDA for certain neurological disorders.
-It is the hope that they can be repurposed for people suffering from severe anemia.
+The FDA has already approved drugs that block this pathway for certain neurological disorders.
+Experts hope they can repurpose them for people suffering from severe anemia.